 How can we do this?
-We must find a way to recreate a real-life scenario that demonstrates exactly what happens when a test fails.
+We must find a way to recreate a real-life scenario that demonstrates what happens when a test fails.
 As a practice, this proposal comes into direct conflict with the testing pyramid.
 The pyramid focuses on individual components, component interactions, API’s, UI, and finally users in the case of integration tests.
 The tests that are easiest to relate to are those that we have fewest of, while unfortunately the tests that are the least relatable, are the most common.
-Furthermore, chances are that the business analyst does not know the names of the classes and interfaces referenced in unit tests.
-All of which contributes to making it difficult for decision makers to functionally apply meaning to the results of a testing pyramid.
+Furthermore, the chances are that the business analyst does not know the names of the classes and interfaces referenced in unit tests.
+All of which contributes to making it difficult for decision-makers to apply meaning to the results of a testing pyramid functionally.

 What about Best Practices?